 The Milwaukee Health Care Partnership, a collaboration between the regional health systems, federally qualified health centers, government agencies, and nonprofit organizations, aims to reduce disparities and improve health outcomes for low-income and otherwise vulnerable people in our community.

 To make sure no one falls through the cracks of the healthcare system, United Way and the Milwaukee Health Care Partnership created the Health Improvement Fund to support non-profit, health and human service providers in Milwaukee County.

-Grants will be available for organizations working towards one or more of the following MHCP priorities:
+Grants are made to organizations working towards one or more of the following priorities:

-ACCESS: Increase availability and accessibility of health care services, including primary care, specialty care, behavioral health, dental care, and affordable medications
+- ACCESS: Increase availability and accessibility of health care services.

-COMMUNITY HEALTH: Address targeted community health needs as identified in the Milwaukee Community Health Needs Assessment, prioritized in the MHCP Plan and tied to cross-sector initiatives including:
+- COMMUNITY HEALTH: Address targeted community health needs as identified in the Milwaukee Community Health Needs Assessment, prioritized in the MHCP Plan and tied to cross-sector initiatives.

 Your gift to the Health Improvement Fund connects vulnerable populations to high quality medical, dental, behavioral health and prevention services.